thomasbrueggemann/overflow.js/README.md

 ###Installation

-You won't be able to yet, due toits pre-release-development phase, but in the future, you can install overflow.js via:
+You won't be able to yet, due to its pre-release-development phase, but in the future, you can install overflow.js via:

 ```javascript
 npm install overflow